 When do ACT scores come out exactly?
 In this article, find out when your test scores will become available, how to get your ACT results as fast as possible, and what to do once you have them.

-The ACT is the second-most popular college admissions standardized test in the US, with the number of test-takers close to that of the SAT.
+The ACT is the second-most popular college admissions standardized test in the US, with nearly as many test-takers each year as the SAT.

 But what does ACT actually stand for, and why does this actually matter?
 We answer all your questions in this guide.